Network Rail is changing.

-Following an extensive review, Network Rail is making changes in how it operates.
+Following an extensive review, we are changing the way we operate.
 The proposal is a new model for the organisation; one that will better align with train operators and franchises.
 It will bring track and train closer together, embed a customer service mindset and ensure a better focus on performance.

 We will push devolution further than ever before, making routes more responsive to local needs and cutting through red tape and bureaucracy.

 Decision making will be more localised – this means a better understanding of what our passengers want, and greater effectiveness in delivering those changes.
 Our renewed customer mindset will ensure at every stage, our planning and actions put the passenger's experience at the very heart of what we do.

 - There will be 14 routes increased from eight, with responsibility for delivery of its operations, maintenance and renewals

 - The routes will also be responsible for day to day delivery of train performance and will work closely with their local train operating partners

 - The routes will be supported by five Network Rail regions, each led by a managing director.
 These regions are Eastern, North West & Central, Scotland's Railway, Southern and Wales & Western.

 - A new Network Services directorate will be formed from the Freight and National Passenger Operators and Route Businesses Centre, and will co-ordinate national initiatives that impact the operational railway such as freight, incident management, security and performance.